Book Review

 Book review: Know your worth by Anna Mathur

-Which celebrity’s got good self esteem, do you think?
+Know Your Worth by Anna Mathur, dives in to the world of self-esteem.
+And it got me thinking.
+Which celebrity’s got good self esteem?
 Could it be Kim Kardashian with her body confidence?
 Greta Thunberg with her fierce and fearless speeches or Victoria Beckham’s drive and determination?
-Taking her from Spice Girl to international fashion designer within one lifetime.
-The answer is: It could be all of them.
-Or none … Read more
+Taking her from Spice Girl to fashion designer … Read more

 Book review: The Comfort Book by Matt Haig